Titanic navigation bridge: Officers' accommodation

 At the back of the wheelhouse, at the level of the first funnel and accessible from the boat deck, were accommodations for the eight navigating officers.
 The entirety of these accommodations was designated as the "officers' quarters".
 The captain had the most luxurious apartments, a set of three rooms, a personal bedroom, a lounge, and a bathroom, located on the starboard side.
 The apartments of the fourth officer and a smoking room were situated on the same side.

 On the port side, a corridor provided access to the apartments of the first, second, third, fifth, and sixth officers.
 The navigation room was a meeting space for the captain and his officers for all matters concerning navigation.
 The chart room, located just behind the wheelhouse on the port side, contained numerous map portfolios and nautical documents, as well as the two master clocks.
 These clocks controlled the forty-eight clocks distributed throughout the entire ship.
 These two main clocks (or marine chronometers) required daily evaluations of their running, as they were never reset to protect their delicate mechanism.
 For example, while sailing towards America, the clocks gained half an hour each day of navigation.
-Every day at noon, the fourth officer Joseph Boxhall recorded the time discrepancies in the "chronometer log".
-The chart room also contained the International Code of Signals, as well as the Titanics logbooks and navigation charts.
+Every day at noon, the fourth officer, Joseph Boxhall, recorded the time discrepancies in the "chronometer log".
+The chart room also contained the International Code of Signals, as well as Titanics logbooks and navigation charts.
 The harbour pilot's cabin adjoined the chart room on the starboard side.
 It was used during port entries and exits.
 When pilots boarded the liner, they went to this cabin with the captain to advise on the manoeuvres to be carried out.

 Finally, the officers had at their disposal a bathroom located opposite the wireless room.